Ameckto/Personal-Voice-and-Chat-Assistant-within-bigbluebutton/README.md

 * `www.example.de/asr/model/predict`

-## Optional: Meeting Summary Extension
+## Optional Meeting Summary Extension

 You can also add the functionality to get a summary of the ongoing meeting if you install this guide here: [Summary Feature Server](https://github.com/vksoniya/SummaryFeatureFlaskServer).